Never Been Caught: Release and reception

-Writing for AllMusic, reviewer Mark Deming gave Never Been Caught 4 stars out of 5, calling it "one of the most gloriously ugly garage albums ever [...]
+Writing for AllMusic, reviewer Mark Deming called the album "one of the most gloriously ugly garage albums ever [...]
 Sounding like it was recorded in an acoustically untreated basement on equipment that might have been state of the art in 1947, Never Been Caught is one long blast of monophonic skwak, with the needles almost perpetually in the red as four guys in mummy outfits bash out crude '60s-style rock about beer, babes, and open hostility on battered gear which was doubtless discarded by tone-deaf teenagers who got over their 15-minute delusion of possible future rock stardom in 1966.
 In case you haven't figured it out by now, this album is, quite simply, a work of genius [...] a perfect reminder that once upon a time rock & roll was considered dangerous just for being fast, loud, and snotty".
 Of the compact disc release, he remarked that it was "hard to say how [Telstar] managed to blackmail the CD-loathing former Mummies into consenting to such a thing, but thankfully the disc (augmented with five bonus tracks) sounds just as flat and distorted as the original LP...nice to know some things never change."